NCAA extends contract of President Mark Emmert through 2025 - WTMJ

 AP College Sports Writer

-The NCAA Board of Governors voted Tuesday to extend the contract of President Mark Emmert by two years through 2025.
+The NCAA Board of Governors voted Tuesday to give President Mark Emmert a two-year contract extension through 2025.

-Emmert’s contract was set to expire in 2023, but the board voted unanimously to extend his deal.
+Emmert’s contract was set to expire in 2023, but the board voted unanimously to extend his deal, the NCAA said in a statement.

 The announcement comes less than a month after the NCAA and Emmert drew sharp criticism for inequities between the women’s and men’s Division I basketball tournaments.